ranguba/rroonga/doc/text/install.md

     > gem install rroonga

-This document assumes that you’re using [RubyInstaller for Windows](http://rubyinstaller.org/) .
+This document assumes that you're using [RubyInstaller for Windows](http://rubyinstaller.org/) .

 ### OS X